RamiyaSivakumar/FinalProjectDelivery/README.md

 ## Differential Expression Analysis

 We are now beginning the Differential expression analysis.
-The first step is to greate a design matrix with both the groups of data.
+The first step is to create a design matrix with both the groups of data.
 ```{r}
 design <- model.matrix(~0+group)
 colnames(design) <- gsub("group", "", colnames(design))